andresitodeguzman/hemlo/README.md

 ```

+As for styling, you can add a `scoped` attribute to the `style` tag when you want to have the style applied only to the view.

 As you can see we have imported `hemlo-utils.js` in our `index.js` script.
 Hemlo utils contains the basic view manipulation methods we can use to make our app interactive.
 In this example we used `form.get()` to get the data from the text input.

-Also, in the html file we were able to access the methods of our controller by using the 'view' name we have declared on our router.
+We can access the methods of our controller globally by using the 'view' name we have declared on our router.
 In this case it's `home`.
 But in complicated cases, like a two-word view, we need to use a dash to separate them, for example:

 ```javascript
 { path: "/about-me", view: "about-me", spec: aboutMeComponent }